philbowles/h4plugins/docs/basic.md

 Thus the order is a *logical* one, so that as you step through it you will find it much easier to understand the subsequent flows

-While some of the nodes in the following flows may not be immediately obvious, to keep things manageable they are mreley mentioned here in passing, but defined in detail in the [NODE-PINK node catalog](npnodes.md) if more information is required.

 ## Common Parameters

 To save time and space, parameters that are common to many flows are mentioned here once only.